 A. Build an energy-efficient incinerator: You have to spend \$7,000 to build the incinerator, but, you will save money in the future because you will be able to create your own energy from the heat of the fire that is burning the trash.
 You can expect to save \$1,000 a year in energy costs by using the incinerator as a source of energy.
-The incinerator will create jobs.
-However, an incinerator would produce toxic ashes that would have to go to a landfill and could create some groundwater pollution (which many people use as drinking water in View). http://en.wikipedia.org/wiki/Incinerator
+However, an incinerator would produce toxic ashes that would have to go to a landfill and could create some groundwater pollution (which many people use drinking water in View).
+You will have some maintenance costs (\$500/year).

-and the second se

 Ecosystem Services and Consequence Who will this most affect?

 Money Costs and Profit

 + 0 water quality card Groundwater pollution may occur from the ashes

 of the incinerator.

 + 3 air quality cards Air quality will improve because you will not

 release pollution from trucks or the plant.

 + 1 human health card Human health will improve because fumes will

 not be released (as compared to a normal

 incinerator)

-- \$6,000 High cost, but it will last a long time and you will
+- \$6,500 High cost, but it will last a long time and you will

 save \$1,000 a year in energy costs

 Residents who like this idea: 40%

 B. Build a normal incinerator.
 This will cost \$3,000, but it will provide construction and maintenance jobs.
 Normal incinerators, however, create air pollution and ash, which has to be disposed of properly.
 This ash is often a combination of hazardous materials, and it is generally sent to a landfill.
 Depending on how the ash is disposed of, it could contribute to water pollution due to runoff from the landfill.
+You will have some maintenance costs (\$500/year).

 Ecosystem Services and Money Consequence Who will this most affect?
-Costs and Profit - 3 air quality cards This incinerator will create a lot of air pollution. - 3 water quality cards Water pollution will result from runoff from the toxic ash that is created. - 3 human health cards Human health will suffer from air and water pollution. - \$3,000 Cheaper than the energy-efficient incinerator Residents who like this idea: 70%
+Costs and Profit - 3 air quality cards This incinerator will create a lot of air pollution. - 3 water quality cards Water pollution will result from runoff from the toxic ash that is created. ! - 3 human health cards Human health will suffer from air and water pollution. - \$3,500 Cheaper than the energy-efficient incinerator Residents who like this idea: 70%